 not even by some rather seasoned performers:

-So, with this web site, you are beginning to be in the know.
+So, with this web site, even if you are just starting to be in the know . .

 Every one gets